AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/Quick_Start_Define_a_Data_View.md

 ```

 ## Include some of the available fields
-At this point, if you query for data, the table is empty – because no fields have been included in the data view.
+At this point, if you query for data, the table only contains the `IndexField` – because no fields have been included in the data view.
 Including fields is a deliberate action, albeit one that is intended to be easy.

 ### Action
 For ease, grab all of the field sets that are available.

-Set the Data View’s FieldSets property as the content of the AvailableFieldSets response.
+Set the data view’s `DataFieldSets` property as the contents of the `AvailableFieldSets` response.
-From the `FieldSet` for *weather* data items, remove the `Field` for the “Timestamp” property.
-It would be redundant.
 ```json
 PUT /api/v1-preview/Tenants/{tenantId}/Namespaces/{namespaceId}/DataViews/quickstart
 {